 Providers are not required to submit a separate document for online communications with an L&I claims manager made through the Claims and Account Center (CAC).
 CAC meets the documentation requirements, for secure messaging.
-Services are only billable if the communication is for the purposes of discussing or coordinating care, treatment, or return to work activities.

 9918M is limited to once per day per claim per provider.